rempic/STUFF/README.md

 ## Data/features extraction from  tassellated images

 The goal of this module is to extract from the segmented image acquisitions the data features for the statistical analysis and the classification module (see machine learning).
 Below is shown the the list of measured attributes.
 The data attributes are measured on three deifferent cellular region: nucleus, voronoi cell and voronoi cell excluded of the nuclear region.
 The  attribute name consits of tree sections: cell region, image channel and the measured features name.
 Each channel from an acquired image will have set of 32 attributes.
 In the table below the attributes refers to the DNA channels.
+The software can measure attrbutes from four differnet channels at once.

 ![attributes](/IMG/ATTRIBUTE2.png)